 - Eldritch Abomination: A creature so alien to human consciousness that looking at it through his Sight almost drives Harry mad.

 - Emotion Eater: Skinwalkers are said to be able to draw power from people's fear so potently that even so much as talking about them can strengthen them.
 Subsequently, the Navajo tribespeople who know of them tend to not discuss them with outsiders, meaning that those who encounter them will probably not recognise them, which also leads to fear of them.
 It's also an example of genre-savviness on the Navajo's part.
 Apparently, Skinwalkers are fans of irony to the point that they'll shapeshift into human form and ask people about themselves before killing them.

 - Hero Killer: Shagnasty utterly demolishes Harry in every confrontation, and it did kill Kirby.

 - Monster Sob Story: Uriel feels sorry for Skinwalkers (though much more for their victims), because in their rampages, he believes they find some measure of peace in bringing down everything else to their level, to prove everyone else is as flawed as they are.

-- Nigh-Invulnerability: It shrugs off pretty much everything you can throw at it, and only a no holds bared throwdown with "Injun-Joe" Listens-To-Wind manages to really hurt it, and those hurts aren't lasting by any means.
+- Nigh-Invulnerability: It shrugs off everything you can throw at it, and only a no-holds-barred throwdown with "Injun-Joe" Listens-To-Wind manages to really hurt it, and those hurts aren't lasting by any means.
 Or even really serious, it ran away before they got to that point.
-Morgan mentions that they managed to kill one by tricking it onto the Trinity bomb site in New Mexico and jumping into the Nevernever at the last second to escape the subsequent blast.
+Morgan mentions that he managed to kill one by tricking it onto the Trinity bomb site in New Mexico and jumping into the Nevernever at the last second to escape the subsequent blast.

 - Pronoun Trouble: Harry cannot figure out whether Shagnasty is an "it" or a "he."